pantheon-systems/documentation/source/content/guides/drupal-9-migration/02-migrate-prepare.md

 layout: guide
 showtoc: true
 permalink: docs/guides/drupal-9-migration/prepare
-anchorid: prepare
+anchorid: drupal-9-migration/prepare
 editpath: drupal-9-migration/02-migrate-prepare.md
 ---

 This overview outlines the steps to prepare an existing Drupal site for upgrade or migration to Drual 9 with Integrated Composer.

 ## Test an Existing Drupal Site for Drupal 9 Upgrade Compatibility